ageathome/.github/profile/OOTB.md

 # Installation

-The Age@Home software is packaged as a Home-Assistant add-on; these add-ons are provided through an Add-on Store that Is accessed through the Settings panel item on the left near the bottom.
+The Age@Home software is packaged as a Home-Assistant add-on; these add-ons are provided through an Add-on Store that is accessed through the Settings panel item on the left.

 ## Hub